-The Office of the Dean of Students serves as a central resource to connect students with university and community resources in support of their educational experience.
-Alongside other members of the University community, our office strives to create community standards which encourage a safe, respectful, healthy, and inclusive atmosphere, open communication, values-based decision-making, ethical behavior, leadership, and resiliency.
-The Office advocates for students by listening to and addressing their concerns, and assisting them in resolving personal and university concerns that affect their educational experience and the University community at large.
-The Office partners and shares responsibilities with key stakeholders, including parents and guardians, faculty, and campus staff, to enhance learning, support success, and respond to the evolving needs of current and future Fairfield University students.
+The Office of the Dean of Students connects students with university and community resources in support of their educational experience.
+Our office upholds community standards which encourage open communication, values-based decision-making, ethical behavior, and resiliency within a safe, respectful, and inclusive environment.
+The Office advocates for and assists students in resolving concerns which affect them and the University community as a whole.
+We partner and share responsibility with key stakeholders, including campus staff, faculty, and families, to enhance learning, promote success, and respond to the evolving needs of current and future students.

 The Office of the Dean of Students oversees: